Calcutta Cricket and Football Club: Calcutta Football Club

 Main entrance to the tent of CC&FC's football section (in left), beside the tent of Mohun Bagan Athletic Club in Kolkata Maidan area.

 Main entrance of the Calcutta Football Club in left, beside 'Chuni Goswami Gate' of Mohun Bagan in Kolkata Maidan, in December 2023.

 Incorporated in 1872, Calcutta Football Club predominately introduced rugby in the country.
 Outside the United Kingdom, it is the oldest patron club that went on to form the Rugby Football Union (RFU).
-As per the Amrita Bazar Patrika, club's membership was restricted to people belonging to the upper strata of British middle class.
-They later contributed in introducing and developing association football; Nagendra Prasad Sarbadhikari (founding father of football in India) taught the game to his classmates of prestigious Hare School compound in 1877, after observing British soldiers playing the game in Calcutta FC ground.
+As per the Amrita Bazar Patrika, the club's membership was restricted to people belonging to the upper strata of British middle class.
+They later contributed in introducing and developing association football; Nagendra Prasad Sarbadhikari (founding father of football in India) taught the game to his classmates of the prestigious Hare School compound in 1877, after observing British soldiers playing the game in the Calcutta FC ground.
 CC&FC soon emerged as one of the prestigious private members' clubs in Asia; By January 1873, nearly 137 members had enrolled, while European women were granted membership in the first half of the 19th century.
 The club became one of the founding members of the Indian Football Association (IFA) in 1893, then headed by British administrators.
 The primary sport Rugby, later suffered because of the departure of British regiments.
 Bicycle Polo division (now known as Cycle Polo) was formed in 1901–02, and being played since then in CC&FC.